aayushrautela/greedy-best-first-search/README.md

 1. **Euclidean Distance:** Calculates the straight-line distance between the current position and the end position.
 2. **Manhattan Distance:** Calculates the sum of the absolute differences of the Cartesian coordinates between the current position and the end position.

-## Contributing

-We welcome contributions!
-If you have suggestions for improving the algorithm or adding new features, please feel free to submit a pull request or open an issue.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Algorithm Description and Implementation

 ### Greedy Best-First Search Algorithm